 Heart Health: Why Go Red For Women & American Heart Month Matter

 What can we do about it?
-First off, we must reduce stress in our lives and get regular check-ups.
+First, we must reduce stress in our lives, adopt a healthy lifestyle, and get regular check-ups.
 We can donate or volunteer our time and participate in local events that raise awareness about heart disease.
 Again, as with all diseases at the national level, we can reach out to our elected officials to ensure they support funding and equitable resources for all.
 Learn more from the American Heart Association and Go Red For Women.
 Wear red on Friday in support of all women.
 Join in to learn about local initiatives and educate the women and girls in your family and life.
 Share information about women’s heart health on social media using hashtags like #GoRedForWomen, #WearRedDay, and #AmericanHeartMonth.

 Heart-Healthy Recommendations